Billy Douglas (One Life to Live): Storylines

 Prejudice takes hold in Llanview in June 1992, and new police lieutenant Maggie Vega (Yvette Lawrence) takes names of gay officers on her police squad.
 Andrew implores Marty to retract her accusation, but she refuses.
-When the AIDS quilt arrives in Llanview, Andrew is beaten in a hate crime and parishioners bar him from returning to the church.
-At the church, Billy defends Andrew to a protest led by his parents to allow Andrew into the church.
+When the AIDS quilt arrives in Llanview, Andrew is beaten in a hate crime, and parishioners bar him from returning to the church.
+At the church, Billy defends Andrew in a protest led by his parents to allow Andrew into the church.

 At the pulpit, Andrew delivers a stirring sermon on privacy and tolerance, swaying all of his congregation but Billy's father, who encourages parishioners to rebuke the priest.
 Billy comes out to his father, who rejects him.
 His mother Virginia espouses her support in spite of hatred from some townspeople, some of whom begin to accept him.
 The reputation of Reverend Carpenter is restored, as he succeeds in winning hearts and minds, while Marty's reputation is tarnished even further.

-Billy is paired in a romantic relationship with waiter Rick Mitchell (Joe Fiske) in December 1992.
-The role is written out of the show as leaving Llanview to start college at Yale University in New Haven, Connecticut in the spring of 1993.
-The character is rarely, if ever, mentioned again.
+Billy is briefly paired in a romantic relationship with waiter Rick Mitchell (Joe Fiske) in December 1992, but Billy leaves Llanview to start college at Yale University in New Haven, Connecticut in the spring of 1993, thus ending the character's time on the show.
+The character makes an appearance in an episode aired in June 1994 and is subsequently never mentioned again.